kevinmehall/rust-peg/README.md

 ## Development

 The `rust-peg` grammar is written in `rust-peg`: `peg-macros/grammar.rustpeg`.
 To avoid the circular dependency, a precompiled grammar is checked in as `peg-macros/grammar.rs`.
-To regenerate this, run the `./bootstrap.sh` script.
+To regenerate this, run `cargo xtask bootstrap`.

 There is a large test suite which uses [`trybuild`](https://crates.io/crates/trybuild) to test both functionality (`tests/run-pass`) and error messages for incorrect grammars (`tests/compile-fail`).
 Because `rustc` error messages change, the `compile-fail` tests are only run on the minimum supported Rust version to avoid spurious failures.

 Use `cargo test` to run the entire suite, or `cargo test -- trybuild trybuild=lifetimes.rs` to test just the indicated file.